ahrefs/react-alicante-workshop/README.md

 ```
 ### Step 10 completion check

 Voilà!
+Since we updated `index.html`, you'll need to restart the dev server.
+Go
+ahead and stop the `npm run serve` process, then start it again.
+When you open
-When opening the browser, we should now see a more stylish input field,
+the browser, you should see a more stylish input field.
-which will enhance the user experience.

 ## Project layout